outdreamer/build-a-cure/docs/tasks/function_to_do.md

                         - the remaining steps to solve the problem involve connecting the new format ('differences from standard (origin)') with the solution format ('object is not over-reduced')
                           - remaining steps include:
                             - standardization of solution format
-                            - converting solution format to current problem format
+                            - converting standardized solution format to current problem format
                             - finding a connecting function
                           - example logic of remaining steps:
                             - standardize solution format:
+                              - find structures relevant to problem & solution format
+                                - 'over-reduced' and 'not over-reduced' imply the 'opposite' core structure
-                              - apply 'opposite' structural definition:
+                              - apply 'opposite' structural definition to find structures relevant to the problem
-                                - 'not over-reduced' can mean:
+                                - 'not over-reduced' applied to the problem can mean:
                                   - 'less reduced than excess position'
                                   - 'origin position'
                             - convert standardized solution format to current problem format